randallsquared/coconuts/README.md

 With some creative caching of the totals to trim some trees, I might be able to get this to work anyway, but it wouldn't scale to a million in any case, so I need to do this with iteration.

+Using itertools, I've written a version that I believe will get the right answer, eventually (and does on the sample data).
+Unfortunately, I'm not yet sure how long it takes on the 5000 line flight data, since it's STILL RUNNING.
+I'm pretty sure that a good solution shouldn't continue running for minutes, so I need to look into doing it more efficiently.